jborichevskiy/up-and-to-the-right/content/posts/making-friends-online.md

 _There are almost eight billion of us on this planet, ten thousand likely very similar to yourself.
 The Internet is a typical person's best hope for finding and connecting with them._

+{{<figure src="/IMG_1827.png" caption="Mount Sanitas Summit west, Boulder, CO">}}

 I enjoy life in large part thanks to friends I made on the internet.
-These friendships have led to jobs at new companies, romantic adventures, stays in dreamy oceanside villas, global hackathons, and countless transformative and wonderful experiences.
+These friendships have led to jobs, romantic adventures, stays in dreamy oceanside villas, global hackathons, and countless transformative and wonderful experiences.
 I want to pass on what I can only describe as a cheat code to life -- **using the internet to find like-minded, curious people and becoming friends with them**.

 A condensed list of advice for using twitter, and to various degrees the other platforms: